wjholden/Advent-of-Code-2024/README.md

 A hashmap might have been much easier than nested vectors.
 * `is_sorted_by` and `sort_by` expect different comparison functions.
 `is_sorted_by` operates on booleans, `sort_by` uses `Ordering`.
+* Day 6 was difficult for me.
+I came up with an interesting solution (inspired by a Reddit comment) based on TTLs instead of keeping the path explored.
+It was a case where compute is faster than memory.

 # References